derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 The Room with name "Lobby100" contains a Controller called "Raspberry3" and has a connected "CO2Sensor" and "LED".
 Both CO2Sensors send co2Values, and the LEDs have a Property called "color" that indicate the color in which it is currently blinking (NONE if the LED is turned off).
 To implement this setting in Azure, the following steps are necessary.
+1. Specify Digital Twins
+2. Create Digital Twins in ADT and TSI
+3. Create Endpoints for Devices in IoT-Hub

+These steps are described in more detail below.

 ### 2.1.
 Specify Digital Twins
 First, information of the physical devices must be specified in some order.
 This information must be defined on the following two levels of abstraction: